chronotope/chrono/README.md

 * Timezone-aware by default.
 * Space efficient.
 * Moderate lookup table size, should not exceed a few KBs.
-* Avoid divisions as long as possible.
+* Avoid divisions as much as possible.

 References
 ----------